adner/adner.github.io/_posts/2025-07-06-dataverse-mcp-claude.markdown

 - **WhoAmI** - Executes a `WhoAmI` request and returns the result.
 - **ExecuteFetch** - Executes a FetchXml request and returns the result.

-Now, modify `Program.cs` and provide your own environment URL, Client ID and Client Secret.
+So, clone this repo, modify `Program.cs` and provide your own environment URL, Client ID and Client Secret.
 It is assumed that the Client ID is setup as an [application user](https://learn.microsoft.com/en-us/power-platform/admin/manage-application-users?tabs=new#create-an-application-user) in your environment, with sufficient security roles.

 Build the MCP Server and make a note of the location of `McpServer.csproj` file.
 This will be used later to setup the MCP Server in Claude Code.